agodfrind/graph-token-shell/README.md

 # Oracle Graph Shell Helper Tools

 Since Oracle Graph 20.3, using the PGX server requires authentication.
-This is achieved by requesting an authorization token from the PGX server, then passing this authentication with all REST requests to the PGX server.
+This is achieved by requesting an authorization token from the PGX server, then passing this token when creating the `ServerInstance` object.
 Unfortunately, the authentication is not fully integrated with the core Graph APIs and tools.
 This means that you need to get the token yourself first (using `curl` or `wget`) then pass it to the graph shell when it prompts you for it.

 For example:
 ```